Try Opteryx

 Limitations

-• You cannot cast an integer to DATE directly.
-To convert a Unix epoch value, cast to TIMESTAMP first then to DATE: FROM_UNIXTIME(n)::DATE.
+• You cannot cast an integer COLUMN to DATE directly (only integer literals are accepted).
+To convert an epoch column, cast to TIMESTAMP first then to DATE: FROM_UNIXTIME(n)::DATE.